Martyrs' Day: São Tomé and Príncipe

 Dia dos Mártires da Liberdade, 3 February, commemorates the 1953 Batepá massacre.

+South Korea

+June 6th is served as Memorial day in South Korea, on which all the Koreans who sacrificed themselves for the nation, especially the soldiers who served in Korean War, are commemorated.
+Also, November 17th is served as Patriotic Martyrs Day, on which patriots who devoted themselves to the retrieval of national sovereignty from the Empire of Japan are commemorated.
+The date was chosen because of the Eulsa treaty, in which the Korean Empire was deprived of its diplomatic sovereignty by Japan, on November 17th, 1905.

 South Sudan

-30 July is Martyr's Day in South Sudan commemoratign the death of John Garang de Mabior, leader of the Sudan People's Liberation Army during the Second Sudanese Civil War.
+30 July is Martyrs' Day in South Sudan commemorating the death of John Garang de Mabior, leader of the Sudan People's Liberation Army during the Second Sudanese Civil War.
 Following a peace agreement, he briefly served as First Vice President of Sudan for three weeks until his death in a helicopter crash on July 30, 2005.
-Foul play in his death has never been proven, but July 30 is marked as Martyr's Day in South Sudan.
+Foul play in his death has never been proven, but July 30 is marked as Martyrs' Day in South Sudan.

 Syria

-Martyrs' Day (Lebanon and Syria), commemorates the execution of Syrian nationalists in Damascus by the Ottoman Empire on 6 May 1916.
+Martyrs' Day (Lebanon and Syria), commemorates the execution of Muslim and Christian Lebanese and Syrian Arab nationalists in Damascus and Beirut by the Ottoman Empire on 6 May 1916.
+In 2025, Syrian President Ahmed al-Sharaa issued a presidential decree defining the country’s official holidays, removing Martyrs' Day from the list.